open-mmlab/mmdetection3d/docs/tutorials/coord_sys_tutorial.md

 For IoU calculation, a phase difference of <img src="https://render.githubusercontent.com/render/math?math=2\pi"> in the yaw angle will result in the same box, thus not affecting evaluation.

-For angle prediction evaluation such as the NDS metric in NuScenes and the AoS metric in KITTI, the angle of predicted boxes will be first standardized, so the phase difference will not change the result.
+For angle prediction evaluation such as the NDS metric in NuScenes and the AOS metric in KITTI, the angle of predicted boxes will be first standardized, so the phase difference will not change the result.

 #### Q4: How does a phase difference of <img src="https://render.githubusercontent.com/render/math?math=\pi"> in the yaw angle of a box affect evaluation?